hosseinphy/hazizi.github.io/_posts/2021-11-19-Bigdata_analysis.md

     return rdd_clean_xmls.map(lambda el: get_attributes(el, atrrib_keys))
 ```

- Using this behavior, they have answered questions about user behavior to predict the long-term behavior of new user

 ## Data analysis
 By performing SQL-like queries on Spark DataFrames, we can answer questions about user beahviour such as:
 <ul>